 For us, the standout feature of the Shop-Vac 4041300 was the fact that we could use it without a cord.
 Since it runs on batteries, we could move it around as desired.
 As such, we weren’t limited by how far our wall outlet was from the point of cleaning.

 When we tried to power it with AC electricity, we got around 10 ft. of radius (6 ft. cord and 4 ft. hose).
-Of course, because we could use it without the cord, the roaming radius did not seem impressive.
+Of course, the roaming radius did not seem impressive because we could use it without the cord.
 But we’ll take it still.

 Beyond being able to use it without a cord, the suction power we got from it was more than acceptable.
 It didn’t fall short of the other ash vacuums we reviewed.

-The 5-gallon tank should do just fine for regular domestic cleaning and medium to large cleaning at jobsites.
+The 5-gallon tank should do just fine for regular domestic and medium to large cleaning at job sites.
 But then, the absence of wheels was a bummer.
 It wasn’t an issue for us because we didn’t suck in a lot of ash into the tank to make the vacuum heavy.
-But surely, when in real use, it may get heavy and having to lift a heavy vacuum everywhere is not the most comfortable option.
+But surely, when in real use, it may get heavy, and having to lift a heavy vacuum everywhere is not the most comfortable option.
 Then again, the vacuum is fairly light.
 So, it wouldn’t be excessively heavy.

 With Shop-Vac 4041300, you may not have to worry about a spike in your energy bills.
 From our 10 minutes of use, we recorded an energy usage of around 0.13 kWh, which is pretty okay.

-Porter-Cable 4 Gallon Ash Vacuum – Low Power Vacuum Cleaner
+Best Low Power Vacuum Cleaner: Porter-Cable 4 Gallon Ash Vacuum

 With the Porter-Cable Ash Vacuum, we had one of the lowest energy usage over 10 minutes.
-Our estimate for the said period was less than 0.1 kWh, which is very impressive.
-So, if you are out for something that wouldn’t raise your electric bills, consider this one.
+Our estimate for the said period was less than 0.1 kWh, which is impressive.
+So, consider this one if you are out for something that wouldn’t raise your electric bills.

 Away from power usage, the suction from this vac may not be the strongest, but for domestic purposes, it is more than enough.
 We were able to move it around readily, thanks to its lightweight.
 So, even though it has no wheels, we did not feel too much discomfort moving it around.

-The 4-gallon capacity is not a problem if you will only use it domestically.
-But if you are a contractor who needs an ash vacuum for cleaning very large amounts of ash, you may consider something with a larger tank.
+The 4-gallon capacity is not a problem if you only use it domestically.
+But if you are a contractor needing an ash vacuum to clean very large amounts of ash, you may consider something with a larger tank.
 Otherwise, this also works for medium-scale cleaning.

 The dual filtration system did its job pretty well; alongside the decent suction power, the filters ensured that ash particles did not fill the air while we were testing.

-Besides being effective at retaining and filter ashes, we liked how easy it was to remove and clean the cartridge and filter fabric.
+Besides being effective at retaining and filtering ashes, we liked how easy it was to remove and clean the cartridge and filter fabric.

 For us, there was nothing unique about the noise levels coming from the Porter-Cable vacuum.
 It was pretty much like working with any other good ash vacuum.